Wilton DCF Investigations

 Following a risk of injury arrest, the police officers who arrested the person are required by law to report the arrest to DCF.
 The DCF will open an investigation that will take at least 45 days.
-The DCF is obligated to open an investigation within 24 hours of receiving the report from the police.
+The DCF is obligated to open an investigation within 24 hours of receiving the report from the police in Wilton.
 Within a few days they will usually show up at the person’s front door and will conduct interviews with the person, the family, and anyone else that was involved.
 Then they will make their final decision if they would substantiate the allegation.

 Cooperation with the Department of Children and Families (DCF) can be ordered by the court as a condition of release, but a person does have the right to an attorney and they can tell the DCF investigator that they not want to go forward with anything until their attorney is present.

-Evidence the DCF Collects
+Evidence the DCF Collects During an Investigation

 The DCF has the burden of proof to establish that abuse or neglect occurred by a fair preponderance of the evidence.
 It is a pretty low threshold for them.
 They just need to establish that some type of abuse or neglect occurred and then they can substantiate the allegation.